isobar-us/multilabel-image-classification-tensorflow/README.md

 `label_image.py` is a modified version of Tensorflow's example labeling script to accept different image resizing methods.

+### Use case
+Somtimes you want to train a dataset where images have more than one label associated with them.
+For example you may have a flower dataset where each image may have multiple types of flowers in them (roses, sunflowers, tulips, etc).

 ### How to use
 Follow these steps to train and label your dataset.